lapsrun/laps.run/content/faq.md

 # Q: What does the Speed Rating indicate about a track?

-A: The Speed Rating is purely based on lane 1 geometry.
-A Speed Rating of 0.00 indicates that a track is exactly 50% turn and 50% straight (equal quadrant).
-A positive Speed Rating indicates a track is majority turn.
-A negative Speed Rating indicates a track is majority straight.
+A: The Speed Rating is purely based on lane one geometry - specifically the track's proportion of straightaway and turn distance.
+A Speed Rating of 0.00 indicates a track matches standard track proportions from section 1.2.3a of the [IAAF Track and Field Facilities Manual (2008)][0].
+A standard 400m track is 168.78 meters of straightaway (42.2%) and 231.22 meters of turn (57.8%).
+A positive Speed Rating means a track has more than 57.8% turn.
+A negative Speed Rating means a track has less than 57.8% turns.

 # Q: Is Speed Rating relevant for all running events?